Search our directory

 •assistance with a variety of legal work such as, conveyancing, Trust formation and on-going administration

-Harmans Seniors Law Team is currently based in Papanui.
+Harmans Seniors Law Team is based at our Papanui office.

 One of our goals is to ensure that all of our Senior clients have access to legal advice and assistance.
 Sometimes that requires us to take our service to our clients.
 We can therefore arrange appointments in our clients’ homes, or when required, in the care facility or hospital they are residing in, either to take instructions or to witness their execution of the documents.